Only 2.5 Percent of Homes Changed Hands so Far in 2024, Lowest in 30 Years

 Meanwhile, home prices have hit a “record high” this year, with buyer demand at a level that keeps pushing prices up, Redfin stated.
 Complicating the issue, housing inventory is down from the pre-pandemic period.

-The housing market is also weakened due to the “wait-and-see approach” taken by many buyers and sellers amid concerns about a potential recession and the U.S. presidential election in November.
+The housing market is also weakened by the “wait-and-see approach” taken by many buyers and sellers amid concerns about a potential recession and the U.S. presidential election in November.

-Phoenix has seen the highest home turnover this year, followed by Newark, New Jersey; Nashville, Tennesee; Tampa, Flordia, and Nassau County, New York—metros where homebuyers have the “biggest pool of options” at present, the brokerage said.
+Phoenix has seen the highest home turnover this year, followed by Newark, New Jersey; Nashville, Tennessee; Tampa, Florida; and Nassau County, New York—metros where homebuyers have the “biggest pool of options” at present, according to the brokerage.

-Los Angeles had the lowest turnover, followed by Boston, San Francisco, Oakland, and Anaheim, California.
+Los Angeles had the lowest turnover, followed by Boston; San Francisco; Oakland, California; and Anaheim, California.

 Housing Market

-With the rate on a 30-year, fixed-rate mortgage lower than the peak in late October by more than 1.5 percent, interest among homebuyers is rising.
-According to the Mortgage Bankers Association (MBA), mortgage loan applications rose for the week ending Sept.
+With the rate on a 30-year, fixed-rate mortgage more than 1.5 percent lower than the peak in late October 2023, interest among homebuyers is rising.
+According to the Mortgage Bankers Association, mortgage loan applications rose for the week that ended on Sept.
 20 from the previous week.

 “As a result of lower rates, week-over-week gains for both conventional and government refinance applications increased sharply,” said Joel Kan, MBA’s vice president and deputy chief economist.

-Sam Khater, Freddie Mac’s chief economist, noted that the downward trajectory of mortgage rates is boosting refinance activity, “creating opportunities for many homeowners to trim their monthly mortgage payment.”
+Sam Khater, chief economist for the Federal Home Loan Mortgage Corporation, or Freddie Mac, noted that the downward trajectory of mortgage rates is boosting refinance activity, “creating opportunities for many homeowners to trim their monthly mortgage payment.”

 “Meanwhile, many looking to purchase a home are playing the waiting game to see if rates decrease further as additional economic data is released over the next several weeks,” he said.

-Lawrence Yun, chief economist at the National Association of Realtors (NAR), said that while home sales in August were “disappointing,” lower mortgage rates combined with rising inventory will create an environment for home sales to move higher over the coming months.
+Lawrence Yun, chief economist at the National Association of Realtors, said that while home sales in August were “disappointing,” lower mortgage rates combined with rising inventory will create an environment for home sales to move higher over the coming months.

 Total housing inventory by the end of August was up by 22.7 percent from a year ago, according to NAR data.
-This implies that home buyers “are in a much-improved position to find the right home and at more favorable prices,” Yun stated.
+This implies that home buyers “are in a much-improved position to find the right home and at more favorable prices,” according to Yun.

 However, in areas where supply continues to remain limited, such as certain markets in the Northeast region, sellers will continue to have an advantage, he said.